Joanne Nova

 Joanne Nova is an Australian writer, blogger, and speaker.
 Born Joanne Codling, she adopted the stage name "Nova" in 1998 when she was preparing to host a children's television program.
 She is prominent for promoting climate change denial.

 Education

-Nova received a Bachelor of Science from the University of Western Australia.
+Nova received a Bachelor of Science degree from the University of Western Australia.
 Her major was microbiology, molecular biology.
 Nova received a Graduate Certificate in Scientific Communication from the Australian National University in 1989.

 Career

 For four years, Nova jointly co-ordinated the Shell Questacon Science Circus, a partnership between Questacon, the Shell Oil Company Australia and the Australian National University, which operates all over Australia.
 Nova was an Associate Lecturer of Science Communication at Australian National University.

 From November 1999 to February 2000, Nova was the host of the first series of Australian children's science television show Y?
 She was a regular guest on ABC Radio.
 She is a director of GoldNerds, a gold investment advice business.

 Nova has published a book called Serious Science Party Tricks, which is aimed at children.
 Nova has written for The Spectator, and has had columns published on the Op-Ed pages of The Australian.